Foddy/node-red-contrib-huemagic/README.md

 ![Hue Lux Example](https://cloud.foddys.com/mSnM/HUE-LUX.png)

 ### Light Level Events
 The event message that the light sensor sends contains the following data in the **msg.payload** object.
-Events will only be sent on deploy (once) and the if the light level changes.
+Events will only be sent on deploy (once) and if the light level changes.

 |    Property    | Type    | Information                                         |
 |:--------------:|---------|-----------------------------------------------------|